oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

  	![Enterprise Summary Alarms chart, highlighting the count of all open alarms](images/2-1-alarms.png " ")

 	The alarm slide-out provides details of open alarms.
-These details include Alarm name, Severity, and Triggered time.
+These details include alarm name, resource name, metric name, time the alarm fired, and even the CURRENT value.
 The results can be ordered by selecting the column title.
+Operations can use this information to help prioritize their work, for example they would likely address the JDEdwards host root filesystem that is 97% utilized before investigating the siebel host 93% utilized filesystem.
+Clicking the resource name will take you to that resource's home page to investigate further, while clicking the alarm name will open a new tab to provide more details of the open alarm.

  	![Alarms chart slide-out, showing details of all open alarms](images/2-2-alarms.png " ")

 3. Refine a list of open alarms

- 	Next, filter the list to focus on only the **Warning** alarms.
-Using the **Severity filter**, change the severity from **All** to **Warning**.
-The table now displays only the open alarms with a severity of **Warning**.
+ 	Next, filter the list to focus on only the **Critical** alarms.
+Using the **Severity filter**, change the severity from **All** to **Critical**.
+The table now displays only the open alarms with a severity of **Critical**.

- 	Select the alarm **Filesystem / Utilization > 70%**.
+ 	Select the alarm **Filesystem / Utilization > 90%**.
 Clicking the alarm name opens a new tab in your browser to further investigate and work the alarm within Oracle Cloud Infrastructure's Monitoring Service.

  	![Alarms chart slide-out, showing only warning alarms, and highlighting a filesystem utilization alarm](images/2-3-alarms.png " ")